sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 <figcaption> The Human-Centered Design Process.
 Adapted from: Norman (2013).
 The design of everyday things: Revised and expanded edition.
 Basic Books (AZ). </figcaption>
 </figure>

 The design process always starts with keeping an open mind, understanding your target users, and understanding the problem you’re designing for.
-As the above diagram suggests, understanding the problem is at the heart of the human-centered design process.
+As the above diagram suggests, *understanding* is at the heart of any human-centered design process.
 This means conducting thorough user research, and not letting our assumptions and preconceived ideas of what the problem *should* be cloud our understanding of what the problem that we want to design for actually *is*.

-There is certainly no shortage of techniques available for user research, and they include fly-on-the-wall observation, journaling, interviews, contextual inquiries, and many more.

-For our project, we used a combination of semi-structured interviews and contextual inquiries.
+For this, we used a combination of semi-structured interviews and contextual inquiries.
 We interviewed a diverse group of museum-goers, as our target audience was not a specific demographic, but simply anyone interested in attending museums for the purpose of learning about art.
 We wanted to understand why people visited museums in the first place, and what they wanted to get out of going to museums, so that we could construct a design that aids them in getting the most out of their art museum experience.

-We decided to begin each interview with a semi-structured interview format as outlined in *Interaction Design* by Rogers, Sharpe, and Preece (p.
+We began each interview with a semi-structured interview format as outlined in *Interaction Design* by Rogers, Sharpe, and Preece (p.
 229-232)<sup>[1]</sup>, as they allow for both closed and open questions.
 Examples of questions we asked our participants at the beginning of each interview included:

 > How often do you visit art museums?